SiegeEngineers/WololoKingdoms/README.md

 	- Genitours and Siege Towers use the old Turtle Ship hotkey that has become free
 	- Camel hotkey for Battle Elephants
 	- Wonder hotkey for Palisade Gates and Feitorias
+	(The in-game hotkey menu has been adjusted accordingly)
 - Everything else should be working identically to the HD version, but it's possible I've overlooked something.

 ## Keep in mind